wearefrank/ladybug/README.md

 contains a folder per module that can have it's own build.properties with custom properties (see the build.xml for possible values).

-Please do the following to set up your development environment:
+Please do the following to set up your development environment for the front-end:
 * Install [Node.js](https://nodejs.org/en/), choose version 16.
 You should get executables `npm` version 8.x and `node` version 16.x.
 Check these versions using `npm -v` and `node -v`.
 * Change directory to your checkout of ladybug-frontend.
 * The Node Package Manager (npm) includes another package manager, yarn.
 We use that one because it is more stable.
 Enable it by executing the command `corepack enable`.